Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

     `app.UseOpenIdConnectAuthentication(openIdConnectAuthenticationOptions);`

-Used to configure or authentication provider, ex Azure AD or Google.
+Used to configure our authentication provider, ex Azure AD or Google.

 The core parts for our implementation is around OpenIdConnect and the OAuthAuthorizationServer.
 Let's focus on them next.

-### OWIN OAuthAuthorizationServer Middleware
+### OWIN OAuthAuthorizationServer middleware

 To use OAuth for authorization we can utilize the *UseOAuthAuthorizationServer* provided by the OAuth middleware.
 We're going to use a custom authorization provider.